globalbiobankmeta/longitudinal-tte/README.md

   - If genotype is imputed, please use `--is_imputed_data=TRUE --minInfo=0.3` when running SAIGE-GATE step2, so that output file has an `imputationInfo` column and variants with quality score<0.3 will be filtered out.
   - If genotype is not imputed, `--is_imputed_data=FALSE` by default, and `MissingRate` column will be in the output file.
 - **Parallelization:**
-  - To speed up SAIGE-GATE step2, split chromosomes into chunks with `--rangestoIncludeFile`, and merge chunk output files together.
+  -To speed up SAIGE-GATE step 2, split chromosomes into chunks using `--rangestoIncludeFile` and then merge the output files from each chunk.
+Ensure that the chromosome format in the range file matches the format in the genotype file (e.g., both should use "chr22" or both should use "22").
-  - `--nThreads` option is available for SAIGE 1.4.4 step 2.
 - **Chromosome X:**
   - For `ALL` analysis, only autosomal chromosomes should be included in the analysis.
   - For sex-stratified `F/M` analysis, chrX should be added to the analysis.